yuthegreat1/GroupProject/README.md

     statistician extraordinaire - will be responsible for finalizing analytical findings and backing up analysis with statistical tests - allie master of ceremonies - will be responsible for finalizing the presentation slides - brevin project management specialist - will be responsible for arranging group meetings, presenting reports, and keeping everyone moving - allie
+## Statistical Analysis:
+1. Question 1: What content is Netflix focusing on versus other streaming platforms?
+    - We changed this question to due to a limitation brought to us by the data set.
+We were unable to find data on original content by other streaming services, such as Hulu and HBO.
+Therefore, what we decided to focus on for this question was the current state of the platforms and how they differ from Netflix.
+We also took this a step further and looked at what type of content the companies have been uploading to their platform over the years.
+    - As of mid 2021, which is when our data sets collected this data, Netflix had a majority of movies on there platform.
+Which is also true for Amazon Prime Video and Disney+.
+However, Hulu is different as they primarily have TV shows on their platform as shown by the folllowing images:
+    (/GroupProject/Figures/NetflixContentCount.png?raw=true "Netflix Content by Type")
+    - As stated above, we then took a look to